Business incentives are ineffective and wasteful, so why are they still a thing?

 Research suggests that at least 75% of the time, typical incentives do not affect a business’s decision on where to locate and create jobs—they’re all cost and no benefit.
 Furthermore, even when incentives do tip a location decision, they do not pay for themselves.
 They may create new jobs, but frequently they also bring in new workers from outside the city or state, which raises costs to public services that offset at least 90% of any increased revenue.

-Research evidence exists detailing just how few benefits development incentives bring, if at all any.
-Even a 2018 report by the Office of the Legislative Auditor revealed issues with the Minnesota Investment Fund that point to a huge waste of taxpayers’ money.
+Indeed, research suggests development incentives bring few benefits, if any.
+A 2018 report by the Office of the Legislative Auditor revealed multiple issues with the Minnesota Investment Fund, suggesting that the fund could be a waste of taxpayers’ money.